shauncommits/TypingTutor_Game/README.txt

 The Typing Tutor App

-To run the app you must be inside the MBLSHA003_CSC2002SPCP2 folder.
+To run the app you must be inside the MBLSHA003_CSC2002SPCP2 folder, where you find the Makefile.
 From this folder open the terminal and run make clean first so that the program can be compiled by your java version during compilation.